Kernel regression in high dimensions: Refined analysis beyond double descent: Main Results

 We provide non-asymptotic results that systematically analyze both implicit and explicit regularization schemes within a unified framework.

 {\bf Implicit regularization in kernel/linear interpolation:} Implicit regularization can be induced by minimum norm solutions in linear interpolation \cite{derezinski2019exact,kobak2020optimal}, or the curvature of the kernel function in kernel interpolation \cite{liang2020just}.
-Compared to the risk curve of \cite{liang2020just} converging to a non-zero constant, the risk curve in our results tends to zero when $n \gg d$.
-Therefore, in the double descent case, our result demonstrates that the minimum of the expected risk in the second descent is lower than the first descent; while the same claim cannot be obtained from \cite{liang2020just}.
-Besides, our error bound for the bias achieves an optimal learning rate $\mathcal{O}(\lambda)$ in a minimax case if we consider the basic $f_{\rho} \in \mathcal{H}$ case, which can be faster than $\mathcal{O}(n^{-1/2})$ in \cite{pagliana2020interpolation}.
+Compared to the risk curve in \cite{liang2020just} that converges to a non-zero constant, the risk curve in our results tends to zero when $n \gg d$.
+Hence our result demonstrates that, in the double descent case, the minimum of the expected risk in the second descent is lower than the first descent; while the same claim cannot be obtained from \cite{liang2020just}.
+Besides, under the basic $f_{\rho} \in \mathcal{H}$ case, our bias bound is based on the eigen-decay (trends) of the kernel matrix $\bm K$ and thus can be (almost) independent of $d$, achieving an optimal learning rate $\mathcal{O}(\lambda)$ in a minimax case.
+This is different from \cite{liang2020just} that corresponds to the sum of tailed eigenvalues of $\bm K$.
+Specifically, if we directly set $\lambda$ to zero, our result for the bias still holds, which can be bounded by $ \| L_{K,\bm X} - L_K \|_{\mathcal{L}_{\rho_X}^{2}} \lesssim \mathcal{O}(1/\sqrt{n})$.